Andre-wb/lethalhome/README.md

 ## Key Features

-- **User Registration and Authentication**: Users can create accounts and log in.
+- **User Registration and Authentication**: Users can create/delete accounts and log in/out.
 - **Comment Management**: Ability to post, edit, and delete comments.
 - **Minimalist Design**: The design style reflects the aesthetics of the game.